 Varicose veins occur when the vein valves become diseased or damaged, allowing some blood to flow in the reverse direction (down the leg with gravity).
 Blood can overfill and distend the veins causing them to appear near the surface of the skin.
 They are frequently visible on the legs, sometimes bulging or bluish in coloration.
 Varicose veins can be painful and cause the legs to ache or feel tired and heavy at the end of the day.

-The area of the leg affected is anesthetized locally and a thin laser fiber is inserted into the abnormal vein, delivering the laser energy to the affected tissue.
-The laser energy heats the vein, causing it to shrink and collapse.
+The area of the leg affected is anesthetized locally and a thin fiber is inserted into the abnormal vein, delivering the energy to the affected tissue.
+The energy heats the vein, causing it to shrink and collapse.
 The body automatically reroutes the blood through other healthy veins.

 The treatment itself takes less than one hour.
 Patients are excited about this treatment because there is minimal scarring and the recovery period is short and relatively pain-free.